Carleton-Blueprint/blueprint-docs/docs/01-Next.js/02-Guides.md

-# Features
+# Guides

 This page lists some of the key "good-to-know" features of Next.js that are extensively used in developing Blueprint apps.
+As well, it provides some **Blueprint-specific guidelines** for using these features.

 ## Environment Variables